Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Michelson--Morley experiment and the aether concept

 The propagation speed~$c$ of light in a transparent body made out of a material with $n \ne 1$ moving with the speed~$v$ relative to the observer was considered by \citet{Fre18} and \citet{Fiz51,Fiz60} with the result that

-where $(1 - 1/n^2)$ is the so-called Fresnel aether drag coefficient, indicating a partial drag of the aether by the moving body. \citet{Fiz51}, however, was not convinced that these findings reflected the actual physical process: \begin{enumerate} \item[ ] `The success of the experiment seems to me to render the adoption of Fresnel's hypothesis necessary, or at least the law which he found for the expression of the alteration of the velocity of light by the effect of motion of a body; for although that law being found true may be a very strong proof in favour of the hypothesis of which it is only a consequence, perhaps the conception of Fresnel may appear so extraordinary, and in some respects so difficult, to admit, that other proofs and a profound examination on the part of geometricians will still be necessary before adopting it as an expression of the real facts of the case.' (cf. Comptes Rendus, Sept.
-29, 1851) \end{enumerate}

-More than 50~years later, \citet{Lau07} found that the light can be assumed to be completely carried along by a body with $n \ne 1$, if the speeds $c = c_0/n$ and $v$ are combined according to the addition theorem of velocities.
+where $(1 - 1/n^2)$ is the so-called Fresnel aether drag coefficient, indicating a partial drag of the aether by the moving body. \citet{Fiz51}, however, was not convinced that these findings reflected the actual physical process: \begin{enumerate} \item[ ] { `The success of the experiment seems to me to render the adoption of Fresnel's hypothesis necessary, or at least the law which he found for the expression of the alteration of the velocity of light by the effect of motion of a body; for although that law being found true may be a very strong proof in favour of the hypothesis of which it is only a consequence, perhaps the conception of Fresnel may appear so extraordinary, and in some respects so difficult, to admit, that other proofs and a profound examination on the part of geometricians will still be necessary before adopting it as an expression of the real facts of the case.' (cf. Comptes Rendus, Sept.
+29, 1851)} \end{enumerate} More than 50~years later, \citet{Lau07} found that the light can be assumed to be completely carried along by a body with $n \ne 1$, if the speeds $c = c_0/n$ and $v$ are combined according to the addition theorem of velocities.
 For parallel velocities $c$ and $v$, he obtained from Eq.~(\ref{Eq:Additiontheorem}) a speed of

 where the approximation, valid for small~$\beta$, is identical with Fresnel's Eq.~(\ref{Eq:Fresnel}).
 If $v$ is perpendicular to $c$ in System~S the theorem reads